Defensive strategy (marketing): Liquidation

 Liquidation is the hardest strategy to perform by a company because it means that it went into bankruptcy.
 This can be caused because the operation and administration of the firm was not appropriate or the managers were not trained enough to control the activities of the firm.
 In this case, the unique solution is to sell all the company's assets in small parts to shareholders, stakeholders or other companies that are economically solvent.
 Although this is a tough decision, it is better to stop the operational chaos instead of continuing losing more money.

-For example, in 2009 the Hard Rock Park in Myrtle Beach located in South Carolina was liquidated just nine months after its inauguration, despite of two years of construction.
+For example, in 2009 the Hard Rock Park in Myrtle Beach located in South Carolina was liquidated just nine months after its inauguration, despite two years of construction.
 Promoters expected that this thematic park would be the greatest in South Carolina, but it only generated $20 million in ticket sales—far below the $24 million in annual interest they owed.
 They had projected at least 30,000 customers per day, but tourist were not interested in the attractions, and the owners lost huge amounts of money.